betable/betable-ios-sdk/README.md

     - (Betable*)initWithClientID:(NSString*)clientID clientSecret:(NSString*)clientSecret redirectURI:(NSString*)redirectURI;

 To create a betable object simply initilize it with your client ID, client Secret and redirectURI.
 All of these can be set at the [Developer Dashboard](http://developers.betable.com) when you create your game.
 We suggest that your redirect uri be `betable+<GAME_ID>://authorize`.
 See Authorization below for more details on this.

+### Adding the Token

+    self.accessToken = <USER'S ACCESS TOKEN>

+If you have previously acquired an access token for the user you can simply set it after the initialization, skipping the authorization and access token acquisition steps, and start calling betable api calls.

 ### Authorization